LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 # Using the form template helpers

-Play provide several helper to help to render form fields in Html templates
+Play provide several helpers to help you render form fields in Html templates

 ## Create a `<form>` tag